guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

 !!! tip
     You can filter runs using their label by running ``guild runs -l LABEL`` where `LABEL` is a label or part of a label to filter on.
-For example, assuming we consistenly label our local runs using the convention ``local-NNNN``, we could filter them using ``guild runs -l local``.
+For example, assuming we consistently label our local runs using the convention ``local-NNNN``, we could filter them using ``guild runs -l local``.